 The Crisis in Numbers

-- In the words of Historical and Economist Richard Vedder, “Never in the annals of history have so many, spent so much, for so long, learning so little.”
+In the words of historian and economist Richard Vedder, “Never in the annals of history have so many, spent so much, for so long, learning so little.”

 The Anti-American Curriculum: